-Code Description Lecture Lab Clinic Credit CSC 134 C++ Programming 2 3 0 3
+Code Description Lecture Lab Clinic Credit

+CSC 134 C++ Programming 2 3 0 3

-DMA 020, DMA 030, and DMA 040; or satisfactory reading and math placement scores
+Prerequisites: DMA 010, DMA 020, DMA 030, DMA 040 or

+satisfactory reading and math placement

 This course introduces computer programming using the C++ programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test and debug at a beginning level.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.